ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/ci-cd-with-eks/ci-cd-for-eks-using-aws-codepipeline.md

 24. Click on `Create pipeline`.

+## Step 10: Verify the Working of CI/CD Pipeline

-Now, make some changes to your repository and you'll see that the pipeline gets triggered automatically.
+Make some changes to your repository and verify that the pipeline gets triggered automatically.

 Change the version of the app to `v2` and verify if the changes are reflected in EKS cluster.